Daniel-KM/Omeka-S-module-Menu/README.md

 - [ ] Add a block layout.
 - [ ] Create a dynamic menu from resources (like Thesaurus, but without separate selection).
 - [ ] Create a link "Resource as page", so a dynamic page for a resource, so the page item/show will be a site page browsable like any page.
+- [ ] Store resource ids as integer, like page ids.

 Warning